 “4D Virtual Lab main focus has been producing virtual tours for museums, art galleries as well as heritage monuments, we can provide immersive solutions to enhance the experience when, virtual visiting the space.
 Our main focus is developing tools for those who are enable to physically visit the place.
-We also include 3D content on our tours, this can be any statue, object from the museum collection.
+We also include 3D content on our tours, this can be any statue, object from the museum collection.”

 One of their exciting projects involved creating a 3D virtual Tour of Museu Nacional dos Coches in Lisbon.
 The Museum has one of the most impressive collections of historical coaches in the world.
-Built in 1905, it houses coaches dating back from the 16th Century and documents their development through to the 19th Century.
-4D Virtual Lab’s work well was well received with much media coverage in Portugal.
+Built in 1905, it houses coaches dating back from the 16th Century and also documents their development through to the 19th Century.
+Furthermore, 4D Virtual Lab’s work was well received with much media coverage in Portugal.

 Keith Davis (Managing Director at 3D printing Ireland) comments: